vishal2931/laravel_tips_generator/README.md

 # Laravel Tips Generator

-This is a simple Laravel Tips Generator which uses @LaravelDaily tip API behind scene.
+This is a simple Laravel Tips Generator which uses <a href="https://laraveldaily.com/" target="_blank">@LaravelDaily</a> tip API behind scene.
 You can generate Random Laravel Tips and download as image.

 ## Installation